ajgbarnes/bbc-micro-jet-boat/README.md

 This is a disassembly of the **Software Invasion** game **Jet Boat**.
 Originally written by **Robert J. Leatherbarrow** in 1984.

-I did not intend to decompile and understand its inner workings until reivisitng this game some 35 years on, wondering why it juddered all the time and was so unplayable.
+I did not intend to decompile and understand its inner workings until revisitng this game some 35 years on, wondering why it juddered all the time and was so unplayable.
 It turns out that there is an issue with my Analogue Joystick port on my old BBC Model B which creates constant noise - the code always checks both keyboard and joystick input (rather than just switching to the one that started the game).
 That's not a problem on good BBC Micro but is on mine and a Master Compact (that doesn't have an analogue port).
 I recompiled a version that disabled joystick support for the Master Compact, which can be found on [StarDot](https://stardot.org.uk/forums/viewtopic.php?p=319995#p319995).

 You can play the game in your browser here at [bbcmicro.co.uk](http://www.bbcmicro.co.uk/game.php?id=187)